“The World’s Greatest Disc Jockey”

 Sherwood conducts an in-studio interview with an unidentified Russian dancer … who, as it turns out, is actually comedian Shelley Berman, in town for an appearance at the Fairmont.
 (Courtesy of Christopher Bay)

-From the private collection of John Catchings, a rare and wonderful recording of Sherwood and Carney in their native habitat, conducting (or, rather, attempting to conduct) a series of KSFO “Man On The Street” promos, which deteriorates into utter hysteria.
+From the private collection of John Catchings, a rare and wonderful recording of Jack Carney with special guest Sherwood in their native habitat.
+Carney is conducting (or, rather, attempting to conduct) his regularly-scheduled program, along with a series of KSFO “Man On The Street” promos, which deteriorates into utter hysteria.
 NOTE: Not to be confused with the recording found on “The Other Side” of the “Sound of the City” disc issued by KSFO, which can be heard here.

 Don Sherwood on KSFO: “Just Plain Rosita” (Undated):